gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ### DTLS 1.2 Considerations

-   Whenever the master secret changes, i.e., either due to DTLS Renegotiation or the establishment of a new DTLS connection, a 64-byte shared secret is derived from every master secret and provided as a new endpoint-pair shared secret by using the TLS-Exporter described in {{RFC5705}}.
+    Whenever a new DTLS connection is established, a 64-byte endpoint-pair shared secret is derived using the TLS-Exporter described in {{RFC5705}}.

    The 64-byte shared secret MUST be provided to the SCTP stack as soon as the computation is possible.
-The exporter MUST use the label given in Section 7 and no context.
-The shared key identifier is selected per the above to be n+1 also for epoch changes due to renegotiation.
+The exporter MUST use the label given in {{IANA-Consideration}} and no context.

-   Once the Finished message using DTLS epoch m with m > 2 has been processed by DTLS, the SCTP-AUTH key with Shared Key Identifier for this DTLS connection and epoch m – 2 MUST be removed.

-   When the DTLS connection closes and it has used renegotiation all non-removed shared keys MUST be removed, which should be n and n-1, if the new DTLS connection has created n+1.

 ### DTLS 1.3 Considerations

    When the exporter_secret can be computed, a 64-byte shared secret is derived from it and provided as a new endpoint-pair shared secret by using the TLS-Exporter described in {{RFC8446}}.

    The 64-byte shared secret MUST be provided to the SCTP stack as soon as the computation is possible.
 The exporter MUST use the label given in Section {{IANA-Consideration}} and no context.

 ## Shutdown